How to Make Blackened Beeswax Ornaments

 - Special additions to a holiday wreath

-This is a great folk art craft to recreated natural decorations for your home.
+This is a great folk art craft to recreate natural decorations for your home.
 I prefer the natural color and scent of fresh beeswax.
 However, you can add any fragrance approved for candle use to your wax ornament.

-If making things and giving natural gifts are “your thing”, consider making some homemade fire starters using beeswax.
+And, if making things and giving natural gifts are “your thing”, consider making some homemade fire starters using beeswax.
 They are easy to make and use and make a great small gift.

 Blackened Beeswax Christmas Ornaments Tutorial